AlaskaBlake/3D_Bolts/README.md

 # Print A Bolt
 Call the module: hexBolt(bolt)
-    Takes a bolt(array of nums as defined below) and displays it to the screen.
+    Takes a bolt, array of nums as defined below..

 # Print A Nut
 Call the module: hexNut(nut)
-    Takes a nut(array of nums as defined below or by calling: makeNut(bolt). makeNut() takes a bolt and makes a standard hex nut from the bolt information.
+    Takes a nut, array of nums as defined below or by calling: makeNut(bolt). makeNut() takes a bolt and makes a standard hex nut from the bolt information.

 # Print a Washer/Spacer
 Call the module: washer(wash)
-    Takes a washer(array of nums as defined below or by calling: makeWasher(bolt). makeWasher() takes a bolt and makes a standard washer from the given bolt.
+    Takes a washer, array of nums as defined below or by calling: makeWasher(bolt). makeWasher() takes a bolt and makes a standard washer from the given bolt.
 You can also use washers to create a taller spacer.

 # Bolt Definition

 [0] threadOuterDiameter

       Outer diameter of the threads

 [1] threadStep

       M6=1, M8=1.25, M10=1.5, M12=1.75, M16=2

 [2] stepShapeDegrees
       Normally 30 degrees, for printing might want greater [3] threadLength